Does it include bookkeeping functions?

 QuickBooks' range of over 650 integrations will help you connect your account to useful third-party apps and services.
 Perhaps you've already used some, like Google's G Suite or Microsoft's 365, or perhaps you just need to be able to accomplish something that QuickBooks doesn't support.
 Whatever the case, the right integration will make your business operations even more streamlined.

-Here's a quick, non-exhaustive list of the most popular QuickBooks Online integrations:
+Here's a quick, non-exhaustive list of the most popular QuickBooks Online integrations, how they work, and how much they cost:

 QuickBooks Online Payment Gateways